hdnpt/geartrack/README.md

 })

-// Get correos express info (when the package is in spain) geartrack.correos.getInfo(id, postalcode, (err, CorreosInfo) => {
+// Get correos express info (when the package is in spain)
+// ID is the provided from Gearbest PQ4F6P07XXXXXXXX750Z
+// Postalcode is 4 digit like 1785
+geartrack.correos.getInfo(id, postalcode, (err, CorreosInfo) => {
 	if(err) { return  }